Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Conclusion

 \end{enumerate}

 Our conclusions reflect the best constraints achievable with the present data, though they remain subject to uncertainties stemming from the limited precision of volatile measurements in the Earth's deep mantle.
-Continued advances in mantle thermodynamic modeling would help refine our results in the future.
+Future studies of mantle-envelope exchanges of primordial volatiles in early Earth embryos would benefit from more detailed considerations of mantle thermodynamics, but such considerations lie beyond the scope of this work.
+In particular, a more careful treatment of the mixing of dissolved volatiles to the deep interior is warranted.

 \begin{contribution} VS carried out all the calculations and drafted the writing.
 EJL conceived the project and supervised the overall calculations and writing.

 \end{contribution}